grscwf/twin-mt/nero-paths.md

 Are you sure you want to see this?
-Nero's story has many hints for all the endings, and this description reveals many things that are much more fun to discover yourself.
+Nero's story has many hints for all the endings, and this description reveals many things that are probably more fun to discover yourself.

 <details>
   <summary>